 - Additional information

-Nanotyrannus Foot Claw Replica measures 2.4 inches.
+Nanotyrannus Foot Claw Replica measures 2.1 x 2 inches.
 Nanotyrannus Foot Claw Replica is museum quality polyurethane cast.
 Made in USA.
 Our precise claw can be used as a teaching tool, museum claw exhibit, home decor claw, or office decor claw.

 Nanotyrannus lancensis is a possibly invalid genus of tyrannosaurid dinosaur that lived during the Late Maastrichtian.
 It is known only from two specimens, which are possibly juvenile specimens of the contemporary species Tyrannosaurus rex.
 It was one of the last non-avian dinosaurs before the extinction.

 Other tyrannosaurid fossils found in the same formations as T. rex were originally classified as separate taxa, including Aublysodon and Albertosaurus megagracilis, the latter being named Dinotyrannus megagracilis in 1995.